gheorghina/gheorghina.github.io/courses_workshops.md

 Both programs are crafted to not only impart knowledge but also to cultivate the skills necessary for participants to effect significant digital transformation in their respective roles and organizations.

-For organizations interested in more detailed information or customized sessions tailored specifically to your company's needs, please feel free to reach out directly to gheorghina.gligor@gmail.com.
+For organizations interested in more detailed information or customized sessions tailored specifically to your company's needs, please feel free to reach out directly.

 I am eager to discuss how I can assist your team in mastering enterprise architecture to drive business success.
 Reach out to learn more about the above offerings and how I can facilitate your journey in enterprise architecture excellence.